 But what happens if you stay for less than 6 months in the country and you are not considered a tax resident?
 Are the conditions the same?

-For example, the rental income you obtain from a Spanish property you own, dividends from a company you have invested in,… This would be incomes that create income tax payments, but taxed under the non-resident tax.
+In that case, the rental income you obtain from a Spanish property you own, dividends from a company you have invested in,… These would be incomes that create income tax payments, but taxed under the non-resident tax.